-The CARES Act also approved the Paycheck Protection Program (PPP), administered by the Small Business Administration (SBA) with funding provided by financial institutions.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) approved the Paycheck Protection Program (PPP), administered by the Small Business Administration (SBA) with funding provided by financial institutions.
 The 2021 Consolidated Appropriations Act approved a new round of PPP loans in 2021.
 The PPP provided loans to eligible businesses through financial institutions like the Company, with loans being eligible for forgiveness of some or all of the principal amount by the SBA if the borrower meets certain requirements.
 The SBA guarantees repayment of the loans to the Company if the borrower's loan is not forgiven and is then repaid by the customer.
-The Company earns a 1% interest rate on PPP loans, plus a processing fee from SBA for processing and originating a loan.
-The Company originated approximately \$1,452,000 in PPP loans during the March 31, 2022, fiscal year and approximately \$36,411,000 during fiscal year 2021.
-Still outstanding as of March 31, 2022, and 2021, were \$953,000 and \$23,908,000, respectively.
+The Company earned a 1% interest rate on PPP loans, plus a processing fee from SBA for processing and originating a loan.
+No PPP loans were originated during the fiscal year ending March 31, 2023.
+The Company originated approximately \$1,452,000 in PPP loans during the March 31, 2022, fiscal year.
+No loans were outstanding as of March 31, 2023, with \$953,000 outstanding as of March 31, 2022.